BhaskarTrivedi/academic-kickstart/content/project/RecommendedSystem.md

 Tf-idf define as terms frequency multiple by inverse document frequency.<br/>
 Tf-idf = tf * idf <br/><br/>
 Vector space model
 Vector space model is used to store algebraic information of textual document.
-One of the ways to store algebraic information id tf-idf which we are covering in this blog.<br/>
+One of the ways to store algebraic information is tf-idf which we are covering in this blog.<br/>